UCLNatSci/2023/NSCI0011/friedmann/_sources/Methods.md

 Solving the Friedmann equations is in general *hard* because the equation contains a non-linear ODE term.
 However by simplifying the system a little (and tracking your assumptions), finding some solutions with analytical methods is straightforward.

-A firs assumption is to make the pressure $P$ here zero, $P= 0$, this simplifies the system to:
+A first assumption is to make the pressure $P$ here zero, $P= 0$, this simplifies the system to:

 ```{math}
 \dot{\rho} = -3 \frac{\dot{a}}{a}\rho